LiveAQuietLife/obsidian-hold-course/README.md

 Inside a class, the **Assignments** tab lists all logged assignments.

 **Adding an assignment:** Click **+ Add Assignment** and fill in the title, due date, type, and any other details.

+**Bulk adding assignments:** Open a lecture and click **Bulk add** in its Assignments section.
+One assignment per line — each becomes an assignment attached to that lecture and inherits the lecture's date as its due date.
+One type applies to the whole batch, so paste one kind at a time.
+A live preview shows every assignment before anything is added, and the same caution applies: check the rows, because a bulk add can't be undone in a single step.

 **Assignment types:** Each assignment has a type — Reading, Writing, Project, Discussion, or Other — color-coded throughout the plugin so you can scan quickly.